 Genome sequencing (GS) (also known as 'whole genome sequencing (WGS)') is a comprehensive method that sequences both coding and noncoding regions of the genome.
-GS has a greater ability to detect large deletions or duplications in protein-coding regions compared with ES, as well as the ability to detect variants that may be missed by ES, such as copy-number variants (CNV), mid-size insertions and deletions (ca. 10-500 bp), nucleotide repeat expansion mutations, deeper intronic mutations, structural variants(e.g., translocations, inversions), and variants that result in methylation defects and uniparental disomy.
+GS has typically been limited to use in the research setting, but is emerging in the clinical setting and has a greater ability to detect large deletions or duplications in protein-coding regions compared with ES.
 GS requires greater data analysis but less DNA preparation prior to sequencing.

 ES and GS have been proposed for use in patients presenting with disorders and anomalies not immediately explained by standard clinical workup.
 Potential candidates for ES and GS include patients who present with a broad spectrum of suspected genetic conditions.
 GS has been shown to have a higher diagnostic yield compared to ES when used as a first line test.
 ES reanalysis is often performed approximately 18 months to 2 years following initial, uninformative ES.
 Studies have shown that the diagnostic yield of ES reanalysis is comparable to performing GS after an uninformative ES.